-It is practised worldwide to keep the system strong against attacks that could breach data, defame organizations, etc. Also, adherence to these policies makes the organization complain to the information security standards, which are considered mandatory to operate the business at a good or worldwide level.
+It is practiced worldwide to keep the system strong against attacks that could breach data, defame organizations, etc. Also, adherence to these policies makes the organization complain to the information security standards, which are considered mandatory to operate the business at a good or worldwide level.

 This is a guide to Security Policies.
-Here we discuss the top 6 Security Policies like Server Policies, Access policies, Backup policies, General policies, etc. You can also go through our other suggested articles to learn more –
+Here we discuss the top 6 security policies like server policies, access policies, backup policies, general policies, etc. You can also go through our other suggested articles to learn more –